volumetricperformance/raspberry-capture-kit/README.md

 ```

 ## Installing OpenCV
-Follow the guide [here](https://www.pyimagesearch.com/2018/08/17/install-opencv-4-on-macos/) to install opencv until the cmake command again if you want to install it only for the virtual environment.
-Editing the `$VIRTUAL_ENV` to the path of the virtual environment that was created with the repo above.
-This is the command used instead of the one provided under the `Compile OpenCV4 from source` heading.
+Follow the guide [here](https://www.pyimagesearch.com/2018/08/17/install-opencv-4-on-macos/) to install opencv until the cmake command again if you want to install it only for the virtual environment you just created.
+Edit the path following `$VIRTUAL_ENV` to be the path of the virtual environment that you created with the repo above.
+Use this command instead of the one provided in the guide under the `Compile OpenCV4 from source` heading in "Step #5: Compile OpenCV 4 for macOS."
 ```
 cmake -D CMAKE_BUILD_TYPE=RELEASE \
 -D CMAKE_INSTALL_PREFIX=/usr/local \